 Welcome to the Google Codelab for running a Slurm cluster on Google Cloud Platform!
-By the end of this cloud lab you should have a solid understanding of the ease of provisioning and operating a Slurm cluster in two forms:
+By the end of this codelab you should have a solid understanding of the ease of provisioning and operating an auto-scaling Slurm cluster.

 If you're planning on using the Slurm on Google Cloud Platform integrations, or if you have any questions, please consider joining our Google Cloud & Slurm Community Discussion Group!

 Basic architectural diagram of a stand-alone Slurm Cluster in Google Cloud Platform.

 Slurm is one of the leading workload managers for HPC clusters around the world.
 Slurm provides an open-source, fault-tolerant, and highly-scalable workload management and job scheduling system for small and large Linux clusters.
 Slurm requires no kernel modifications for its operation and is relatively self-contained.
 As a cluster workload manager, Slurm has three key functions:

 1. It allocates exclusive or non-exclusive access to resources (compute nodes) to users for some duration of time so they can perform work.